MohammedAliAttia/ShopliftingVid_Detection/README.md

 - Transformer implementation based on "Attention is All You Need"
 - Video preprocessing techniques from TSN and TSM papers

-## Contact

-For questions or issues, please open a GitHub issue or contact [your-email@example.com]

 ## Future Improvements